 If you have a steep garden and are worried about surface rainwater flowing too quickly downhill and flooding an area, french drains and soakaways may help, assuming the ground is suitable.

 When Were These Soakaway Prices Published?

-We published this cost guide in Autumn 2020 and we don’t expect the prices to change too much over the next few years.
+We published this cost guide in early 2021 and we don’t expect the prices to change too much over the next few years.